Cosmoglobe/Commander/commander3/todscripts/firas/data_profile.md

       - `sc_head17`: Deglitcher seed sample.
 Shape: 590937.
 Values: many.
       - `sc_head18`: Command counter.
 Shape: 590937.
 Values: many.
       - `sc_head19`: Program checksum.
 Shape: 590937.
 Values: {-19807, -3423, -3415, -2652, -1}.
       - `sc_head1a`: Block type (sci mode).
 All of the science data was taken in science mode 4 during the mission.
 In this mode the on-board microprocessor averages the data, uses the anti-aliasing filters, and flags the glitches without removing them.
-The removel of the glitches is done in the ground procesing by the FIRAS pipeline.
+The removal of the glitches is done in the ground procesing by the FIRAS pipeline.
 Shape: 590937.
 Values: {0, 2, 4}.
       - `sc_head1b`: Block ID.
 Shape: 590937.
 Values: {83}.
       - `sc_head2`: SW version number.
 Shape: 590937.
 Values: {13416, 13417, 13673}.
       - `sc_head20`: Sturated sample count.
 Shape: 590937.
 Values: many.